HackYourFuture/databases/Week4/LESSON_PLAN.md

 ### Explanation

 The idea behind an index and a transaction should already be clear as it has been handled in SQL.
-So purely syntax here, but if students cannot explain why we do these things, then go through it with them again.
+So purely syntax here, but if trainees cannot explain why we do these things, then go through it with them again.

 ### Example